mathieucarbou/YaSolR/docs/manual.md

 If you see a warning with `(Input Only)`, it means that this configured pin can only be used to read data.
 It perfectly OK for a ZCD, but you cannot use a pin that can only be read for a relay, DS18 sensor, etc.

-> ##### TIP
->
+!!! tip

-> This section allows you to set, unset or even redefine the default GPIO for Serial 1 and Serial 2 the way you want as long as they are valid UART input and output GPIO.
+    This section allows you to set, unset or even redefine the default GPIO for Serial 1 and Serial 2 the way you want as long as they are valid UART input and output GPIO.
-> The pinout schema of your board will tell you which GPIO have restrictions.
+    The pinout schema of your board will tell you which GPIO have restrictions.
-{: .block-tip }

 **Zero-Cross Detection (ZCD)**